 When you use our Services, we collect the following types of information:

 Information you provide us

-To help improve your experience or to enable certain features of the Services, you may choose to provide us with additional information, your gameplay preferences, and payment transaction history.
+To help improve your experience or enable certain features of the Services, you may choose to provide us with additional information, your game play preferences and payment transaction history.

 Information from Third-Party Services